vivian-okoaze/CAPSTONE-PROJECT-/README.md

 Overview

-This interactive Power BI dashboard is built to analyze and monitor logistics operations of a company.The dashboard provides actionable insights across revenue, delivery performance, driver efficency and fleet management.
+This interactive Power BI dashboard is built to analyze and monitor logistics operations of a company.
+The dashboard provides actionable insights across revenue, delivery performance, driver efficency and fleet management.
 This project contains four dashboards:
 Executive Overview:
 - Total Revenue: $262.53M